kmejia/APCS-SpringFinalProject/README.md

 6/9: Changed how blocks were added.
 (Class: KM, RT) <br>
 6/10: Continued to change how blocks were added.
 (Class: RT, KM) <br>
 6/11: Worked on how blocks stack.
 (Class: KM, RT) <br>
+6/12: Still working on the block stacking error.
+(Class: KM, RT) <br>
+6/13: Did I mention we were working on the stacking error?
+It's a problem.
+(RT, KM) <br>
+6/14: Finally found something to fix the stacking error.
+Started work on removing blocks and fixing a few bugs.
+(KM, RT) <br>
+6/15: Still working on removing blocks.
+Stacking error has returned again.
+(KM, RT) <br>